 During these visits, we listened as refugee teenagers, youth, and young adults shared their harrowing journeys and their current lives with us.
 The one commonality in everyone’s stories--the one thing getting them through the hell of the camps was knowing that there was a possibility of a better life on the other side of this.
 The key lynchpin of that “better life” is securing employment.
 Finding a future job was at the center of everyone’s future goals.

 Although many of the refugees we met had left behind school programs, 95% of the youth we talked to told us they were more interested in learning skills that would help them get a job rather than finishing or continuing formal schooling.
 They viewed practical, vocational skills as the highest learning priority, because those skills were transferable to the workforce.

-Limited physical classroom space, month long waiting lists for NGO classes, the language barrier, and a highly mobile lifestyle make it almost impossible for refugees to continue their education.
+Limited space in government classes combined with the language barrier makes government classes inaccessible to a huge majority of resettled refugees.
 Existing ed-tech app’s high subscription fees, lack of offline access, and lack of relevant topics to refugees make them inaccessible to our user group.
 Our team felt that there had to be a better way.

 That better way became Key.
 Key is an SMS-based platform that empowers refugee students through skills-based learning.
 Key focuses on skills that directly reflect job shortages in the economy in order to make sure our benefit is two-fold --for refugees and governments.
 Our ultimate vision is to go a step further than reskilling.
 We also hope to place refugees with partner employers.